mikeal/IPSQL/docs/importing-csv.md

   --version  Show version number                                       [boolean]
 ```

+All import commands accept local files and `http://` and `https://` URLs.

 ## Determinism

 Importing a CSV into IPSQL will generate a deterministic merkle graph.
 Importing